Most-Anticipated Comic Book Adaptations in 2023

 BRZRKR | Netflix

-Keanu Reeves took to the stage this weekend at SDCC, not for The Matrix or even Cyberpunk, but to talk about all things BRZRKR.
+Keanu Reeves took to the stage at SDCC, not for The Matrix or even Cyberpunk, but to talk about all things BRZRKR.
 The oddly-named title refers to a series of comics that the actor penned himself alongside Matt Kindt.
 The first volume may have just released last year, but Netflix is already chomping at the bit to spin it into its own cinematic universe.

 BRZRKR is about a grim, immortal demigod who works as an assassin for the US government.
 Because we involuntarily have to compare everything to Marvel, it’s giving Winter Soldier.
 It’s giving Wolverine.
 And maybe just because of the Keanu Reeves connection, it’s giving John Wick.

 We don’t have any release dates yet, but Reeves and Netflix plan to turn the action-packed comic into at least two seasons of an anime and a live-action movie.
 We’ll give you one guess as to who we think will play the leading role.

 Something is Killing the Children is that one comic you keep seeing at your local comic book store every week but haven’t gotten around to reading yet.
 Or maybe you have, and you’re already sold on Netflix’s planned series.